 Derek Kravitz is working on grant-funded initiatives in 2020-21 through Columbia and Stanford's Brown Institute for Media Innovation.
 He is also an instructor for the Columbia Journalism School's Stabile Center for Investigative Journalism, where he teaches research and reporting skills.
 From 2016 to 2019, he was the research director at ProPublica, the New York-based investigative nonprofit newsroom, and, for the past decade, has worked as a reporter and editor at The Wall Street Journal, The Associated Press and The Washington Post.
 Kravitz is a two-time Livingston Award finalist — for work with The New Yorker and ProPublica — and projects he edited or reported have won prizes from the George Polk Awards, the Alfred I. duPont-Columbia University Awards, the Online News Association, Investigative Reporters and Editors and the Deadline Club.
 He has also been apart of three teams that have been finalists for the Pulitzer Prize.
-You can email him at firstname.lastname@example.org.
+Email: firstname.lastname@example.org

 Researchers and journalists on this project come from academic graduate school departments at Columbia University and as post-graduate fellows through the site's fiscal sponsor, MuckRock:

 Dillon Bergin is an investigative journalist who specializes in data and public records.
 He is a former Report for America corps member with Searchlight New Mexico.
 From 2019 to 2020, he was a Fulbright Germany Journalism Fellow.
 His work has been published in the Philadelphia Inquirer, The New Republic and Searchlight New Mexico.
 He is currently based in Philadelphia.
 Email: email@example.com